 Counselors are prepared with Challenges which can be accomplished during this portion of the team meeting.
-Since this is the first meeting, Scouts will be working on Challenges which can be easily accomplished during this section of the meeting, such as creating their own freestyle song.
+Since this is one of the first meetings, Scouts will be working on Challenges which can be easily accomplished during this section of the meeting, such as packing a backpack.